Windows Server Hybrid Cloud Print overview

 |BYOD device / Windows Print Server Spooler / Printer||These are as-is.
 No change in functionality in the deployment.|

-There are a couple of ways to get the instllation file for Hybrid Cloud Print:
+There are two ways to install Hybrid Cloud Print:

 - Features on Demand - See Configure Features on Demand in Windows Server to learn more about adding and removing role and feature files.